 - Short Learning Curve

 Is tableau for free?

-Tableau comes in a desktop, online hosted and server model.
-Tableau explores and visualizes data with its native connectors enabling it to query cloud databases, relational databases, spreadsheets and flat files.
+Tableau comes in a desktop, online hosted, and server model.
+Tableau explores and visualizes data with its native connectors enabling it to query cloud databases, relational databases, spreadsheets, and flat files.

-- Tableau Public is free software allows anyone to connect to a spreadsheet of the file and to create interactive web data visualizations.
+- Tableau Public is free software that allows anyone to connect to a spreadsheet of the file and to create interactive web data visualizations.

 - Tableau Reader is free software that allows users to open and interact with visualizations built in Tableau.

 - Tableau Desktop is used for powerful data visualizations and has an interactive dashboard, and is supported by Windows and Mac.

 - Tableau Online is a hosted Tableau Server version to skip hardware setup.
 It is, reliable, updated, and secure.
 It can be used here as well to access data on the go through iOS or Android apps.

 Does Tableau use SQL?

 Tableau has an inbuilt capability to join the tables with left, right, inner or outer joins.
 Using custom SQL also, you can join tables.
 The basic knowledge of the SQL would be enough to get knowledge of tableau: